 Assessment of learning - summative assessment

-With the removal of National Curriculum levels, at St Francis we use the information on our assessment documents, which link directly to the national curriculum, to make summative judgements of pupil learning.
+At St Francis we use the information on our assessment documents, which link directly to the national curriculum, to make summative judgements of pupil learning.

 Pupils in Year 2 and Year 6 will also be sitting the revised statutory tests to support us in making end of key stage judgements.
 Please click here for further information.